DavidRosocha/DavidRosocha/README.md

-# 👋 Hey there!
+# Hey there!

 I’m **David Rosocha** a student at the University of Ottawa studying Electrical Engineering and Computing Technology.
 I love building things that connect hardware and software to solve real-world problems.

 ---

-## 🚀 What I’m Into:
+## What I’m Into:
 - 🛠️ Designing and programming cool stuff like **FPGA systems** and **microcontroller projects**.
 - 📱 Developing apps for **accessibility** and creating **user-friendly solutions**.
 - 🌐 Exploring the world of **embedded systems**, **digital design**, and **tech that makes life easier**.

 ---

-## ✨ A Few Things I’m Proud Of:
+## A Few Things I’m Proud Of:
 - 👨‍🏫 Co-founding **uoFPGA**, a club where students learn FPGA programming and work on exciting digital design projects.
 - 💡 Working on projects like **SpeakEasy**, a communication tool for accessibility, and **Hermes**, a marketplace app for students.
 - ⚡ Diving into **PCB design**, **IoT**, and **Android development**—and loving every second of it!

 ---

-## 🌱 Right Now, I’m Learning:
+## Right Now, I’m Learning:
-- 💻 How to write better Verilog code for FPGAs.
+- 💻 Interning @ Ciean doing FPGA Development.
-- 🌐 Working on new mobile apps.
+- 🌐 Working on some hardware projects (personally & alongside uODD).
 ---

 ## 📫 Let’s Connect!